Atlanta Arson Lawyers

 A simple spark or a piece of ash can quickly ignite into a firestorm that decimates a person’s home or property.
 In Georgia, arson is a felony offense that often leads to serious criminal penalties, including: imprisonment, costly fines, and a life-changing criminal record.
 Unfortunately, the police are quick to make arrests when something is on fire, and rarely question a defendant’s innocence, circumstances, or motives.
 Likewise, prosecutors are usually more concerned with securing a conviction than ensuring justice.

-At Ross & Pines, we take great pride in offering personalized legal services, compassionate guidance, and trial-tested criminal defense representation to the residents of Georgia.
+At Ross & Pines, LLC, we take great pride in offering personalized legal services, compassionate guidance, and trial-tested criminal defense representation to the residents of Georgia.
 We understand that being arrested and charged with a criminal offense is a frightening and overwhelming experience.
 But when your freedom and future are on the line, you need to retain the services of an experienced and resourceful legal representative as soon as possible.
 Fortunately, our legal team is comprised of three former prosecutors who are intimately familiar with both sides of this challenging legal process.
 By investigating your case and listening to your story, we can develop an effective defense strategy that aims to secure a charge reduction, case dismissal, or acquittal.

 The Definition of Arson in Georgia